capitalch/trace/tracking.md

 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 24-04-2022 - 29-04-2022
+1. Continued on new sales
+2. Bug fixed: clear row does not clear gst rate and sgst, igst, cgst

 # 23-04-2022
 1. Reworked on Sales report for product details